-Sponsored Content delivers your brand's content in the LinkedIn feed, which is exactly where LinkedIn members look to engage with relevant, useful content.
+Sponsored Content delivers your brand's content in the LinkedIn feed, which is exactly where LinkedIn members look to engage with relevant, useful content from brands.
 Your content will appear as an update in the feed of your target audience, on smartphone, tablet and desktop.
+Conventional Sponsored Content involves sponsoring an update from your Company Page.
 You can sponsor an update that you posted to your company page, or you can publish directly to the feed of your target audiences.
-This is a great way to tailor content to different audiences, test and optimise.
+This is a great way to tailor content to different audiences, test and optimize.